-- Each required off-street parking space shall open directly upon an aisle or a driveway of such width and design as to provide safe and efficient means - of vehicular access to such parking space.
-The following minimum aisle or driveway width standards shall apply: twenty-five (25) feet wide for ninety (90) degree parking; twenty (20) feet wide for sixty (60) degree parking; twenty (20) feet wide for forty-five (45) degree parking; and fifteen (15) feet wide for parallel parking. - b.
-Clearly defined driveways shall be provided for ingress and egress to offstreet
+a.
+Each required off-street parking space shall open directly upon an aisle or a driveway of such width and design as to provide safe and efficient means of vehicular access to such parking space.
+The following minimum aisle or driveway width standards shall apply: twenty-five (25) feet wide for ninety (90) degree parking; twenty (20) feet wide for sixty (60) degree parking; twenty (20) feet wide for forty-five (45) degree parking; and fifteen (15) feet wide for parallel parking.

+b.
+Clearly defined driveways shall be provided for ingress and egress to offstreet parking areas in accordance with the following standards:

-Table 6-D, Driveway Standards Driveway Standard Single & Two Family Residential (feet) Multi-family Residential & Non Residential (feet) Maximum width at property line 22 40 Minimum distance from interior lot line 0 12 1 Minimum distance from street intersection 30 50 Space between two drives on the same property 24 40 Radius of curb return Minimum 5 5 Maximum 15 20 1 Drives may be located at the property line in the case of shared driveways.
+Table 6-D, Driveway Standards

+Driveway Standard Single & Two Family Residential (feet) Multi-family Residential & Non Residential (feet) Maximum width at property line 22 40 Minimum distance from interior lot line 0 12 1 Minimum distance from street intersection 30 50 Space between two drives on the same property 24 40 Radius of curb return Minimum 5 5 Maximum 15 20

+${\scriptstyle \rm 1}$ Drives may be located at the property line in the case of shared driveways.